 Preparing a special meal, French-style, means everyone can get involved.
 Take a group trip to a colourful and bustling local market, where you can join the locals sorting through the abundance of top quality, good value local and regional produce.

-Sample the superb seafood of the Côte d’Azur that finds its way into the region’s signature bouillabaisse or the vegetables of Provence that are so tender and flavourful that they are often just eaten raw, dipped into anchoïde, a punchy anchovy and garlic sauce.
-Mark the occasion by indulging in luxury ingredients like black truffles and foie gras from the Dordogne or Atlantic oysters from the Vendée.
+Simplicity is key to holiday cooking, be it ultra-fresh fish from the Aquitaine Coast or Provence vegetables so tender and flavourful that they are often just eaten raw, dipped into anchoïde, a punchy anchovy and garlic sauce.
+Mark the occasion by indulging in luxury ingredients like black truffles and foie gras from the Dordogne or Atlantic oysters from the Ile de Ré.

 You’ll often find stalls selling flowers, antiques and trinkets at the market too, so they’re also the perfect place to pick up a few items like decorative pitchers and tea lights to dress your dinner table in true elegant or rustic French style.